JacobM184/EfficientNet-for-Gun-detection/README.md

 Over the course of this project we have trained various versions of EfficientNet with different optimisers, learning-rate schedulers, different datasets, and differing numbers of epochs.

 The optimisers that we have tested are the Adam optimiser and the Stochastic Gradient Descent (SGD) optimiser.
 Initially, we were expecting the Adam optimiser to outperform SGD in our tests.
-However, SGD suprisingly had better convergence than Adam.
+However, SGD surprisingly  had better convergence than Adam.
 As a result, we chose to continue testing SGD.
 During our tests with SGD, we began experimenting with the use of *Nesterov momentum*.

 Nesterov Momentum is a variant of SGD that speeds up training and improves convergence.
 It basically calculates the gradient term from an intermediate point rather than the current position.
 This allows for corrections to be made if the momentum overshoots the next point or is pointing in the incorrect direction.
 See more [here](https://dominikschmidt.xyz/nesterov-momentum/).